LyoHUB/LyoPRONTO/README.md

 LyoPRONTO is an open-source user-friendly tool to simulate and optimize freezing and primary drying in lyophilizers written using Python.

 # Authors
-Gayathri Shivkumar, Petr S. Kazarin and Alina A. Alexeenko
+Original authors: Gayathri Shivkumar, Petr S. Kazarin and Alina A. Alexeenko.
+Maintained and updated by Isaac S. Wheeler.

 # Interactive Simulation
-Run an interactive LyoPRONTO simulation at http://lyopronto.rcac.purdue.edu
+A web-based GUI is available for this software at http://lyopronto.rcac.purdue.edu.

-# Using This Code
+# How to Use This Code
 Download this repository, then in your preferred command line navigate to the containing directory (so that `LyoPronto` is a subdirectory).
 Execute:
 ```